A Non-Profit 501(c)(3) Organization

 aka Vinnie

-Rusty was one of our rescues.
-Although Rusty has already been adopted, we are posting him on this page as a representive of all Special Needs Dogs out there.
+Vinny was one of our rescues.
+Although Vinny has already been adopted, we are posting him on this page as a representive of all Special Needs Dogs out there.
 Even a Special Needs Dog deserves a forever home, and even a Special Needs Dog can provide lots, and lots of love to his/her people.

-This is a testimonial letter we received from the adoptee of Rusty.
+This is a testimonial letter we received from the adoptee of Vinny.

 Hi Nancy,